 - Repeat the process for all the four solid color columns.

 - The word art will start showing the percentage of the bar.

 - Drag it to the middle of the bar.

 - Set the size etc. by the HOME TAB FONT controls.

 - Make necessary tweaks using the right side option for modifying the text and picture.

 - Now as soon as we change the Precipitation, the graph changes and shows the chances according to the precipitation chances of that particular city.

-The above shown picture shows the running of the progress chart.
+The picture shown below is the running of the thermometer chart.
 We change the field in PRECIPITATION and corresponding change is seen in the thermometer charts.

 The thermometer chart is always used in the vertical manner.